-With the release of Windows 8, Microsoft has changed the way to Take Ownership a bit.
+With the release of Windows 11/10/8, Microsoft has changed the way to Take Ownership a bit.
 On Windows 7, it is pretty much the same as what we saw in the previous versions of Windows.
 There isn’t much difference even now – just that the screen has changed a bit and the way we take control has been changed, but the command line still remains the same.
-For instance, on Windows 7 you have an Owner tab.
+For instance, on Windows 7 you had an Owner tab.